Mishima incident: 1980 to 2009

 In January 1980, an ideological group called the Kouryu-kai (蛟龍会) was founded by several former Tatenokai members, including Kiyoshi Kuramochi.

 On August 9, 1980, the Asahi Shimbun newspaper carried the full text of Mishima's suicide note addressed to Kiyoshi Kuramochi, a 1st generation Tatenokai member, in which he apologized for being unable to act as matchmaker at Kuramochi's wedding due to the incident.
-On November 24 of the same year, Colonel Kiyokatsu Yamamoto (山本舜勝) and several former members of Tatenokai held a "10th Anniversary Memorial Service for the Martyrs Yukio Mishima and Masakatsu Morita" at the Arcadia Ichigaya Private Academy (私学会館, Shigaku Kaikan) in Ichigaya.
+On November 24 of the same year, Colonel Kiyokatsu Yamamoto (山本舜勝), a former instructor at the Nakano School during the war and Mishima's instructor in JGSDF, and several former members of Tatenokai held a "10th Anniversary Memorial Service for the Martyrs Yukio Mishima and Masakatsu Morita" at the Arcadia Ichigaya Private Academy in Ichigaya.
 Shinjuku-ku.

 The inaugural issue of the weekly photo magazine Friday, published in November 1984, featured a close-up of Mishima's severed head.
 In response, his widow, Yōko, strongly protested to the publisher Kodansha, which prevented publication.
 In an interview with Munekatsu Date and Takao Tokuoka at the end of the same year, Yōko criticized, "This latest act of photojournalism is the equivalent of a public head hanging (晒し首, sarashi kubi) (in the Edo period).
 I wonder if the people involved in the editing of that magazine were aware that a public head hanging was a punishment worse than the death penalty."

-On October 21, 1987, Mishima's mother, Shizue (倭文重), died of heart failure at the age of 82.
-On July 31, 1995, Mishima's wife Yōko (瑤子), died of heart failure at the age of 58.
+On October 21, 1987, Mishima's mother, Shizue, died of heart failure at the age of 82.
+On July 31, 1995, Mishima's wife Yōko, died of heart failure at the age of 58.
 And, on January 9, 1996, Mishima's younger brother, Chiyuki (千之), died of pneumonia at the age of 65.